 As a local authority AST Amanda has provided twilight networking events and INSET.
 She has been part of the NQT & middle leaders programmes.
 She also works with individual departments on developing good to outstanding practice and has worked one-to-one with teachers in several schools.
 She has advised head teachers on curricular developments, staffing abilities, writing of bids related to school specialism and sponsorships.
 Amanda has created school partnerships with Middlesex University and more recently Goldsmiths and encouraging close links within the STEM subjects throughout schools.
 Her students have successfully won several national design competitions, including The London Design Museum, Design Ventura Teacher of the Year 2016, STEM competitions and National Technology Challenges.

 Designated specialisms: Geography.
 Based at Watford Grammar School for Boys.

 I am a dynamic teacher of Geography, with experience of working within my own department, at a whole school level and with colleagues from various schools in the local area.

 As Head of Geography, I have experience of leading a successful and forward-thinking department.
 I have responsibility for the coordination and monitoring of teaching and learning across key stages 3, 4 and 5.
 I have worked as part of a team of external examiners for the GCSE Geography course and therefore I have a developed understanding of what is required for examination success.
-I am passionate about promoting the place and importance of Geography in the school curriculum and am currently undertaking an MA in Geography Education.
+I am passionate about promoting the place and importance of Geography in the school curriculum and I have an MA in Geography Education.
 I am an effective manager of a team of specialist teachers and enjoy taking opportunities to share our department’s good practice with other schools and educators.